bertrandmartel/javacard-gradle-plugin/README.md

   * cap [Closure] - construct a CAP file **Required**
     * jckit [String] - path to the JavaCard SDK to be used for this CAP. *Optional if javacard defines one, required otherwise*
     * sources [String] - path to Java source code, to be compiled against the current JavaCard SDK. **Required**
+    * classes [String] - path to pre-compiled class files to be assembled into a CAP file.
+If both classes and sources are specified, compiled class files will be put to classes folder, which is created if missing
     * packageName [String] - name of the package of the CAP file.
 Optional - set to the parent package of the applet class if left unspecified.
     * version [String] - version of the package.
 Optional - defaults to 0.0 if left unspecified.
     * aid [String] - AID (hex) of the package.
 Recommended - or set to the 5 first bytes of the applet AID if left unspecified.